Wings Over the World tour: Wings over America

 More than 600,000 people attended Wings' 31 shows in the United States and Canada, held between 3 May and 23 June 1976.
 In order to reduce the stress of moving their young family around the country during the course of the tour, the McCartneys rented houses in New York City, Dallas, Chicago and Los Angeles.
 Each night, they would fly in a specially chartered BAC One-Eleven to the closest of the four properties.

-The beginning of the American leg of the tour was delayed for nearly a month because lead guitarist Jimmy McCulloch broke his finger after slipping when getting out of a bathtub in a Paris hotel.
+The beginning of the American leg of the tour was delayed for nearly a month because lead guitarist Jimmy McCulloch broke his finger drunkenly destroying a television set in a Paris hotel (though Wings claimed at the time it was a due to a fall in the bath tub).
 At one of the Los Angeles shows, McCartney's former Beatles bandmate Ringo Starr joined him on stage and handed him a bouquet of flowers.

 Many of the concerts were professionally recorded.
 The best performances would later be compiled, after studio overdubs, for release as the triple album Wings over America in December 1976.
 In addition, a concert film combining footage from the Seattle, New York and Los Angeles shows was released in cinemas in 1980, as Rockshow, by Miramax Films.